-Business skills visa now comprises of three visa subclass categories:
+Business skills visa now comprises of two visa subclass categories:

 This visa lets holders of the Business Innovation and Investment (Provisional) visa (subclass 188) in the Business Innovation stream or the Business Innovation Extension stream, or holders of a subclass 444 (Special Category) visa, or certain holders of a subclass 457 (Business Long Stay) visa, gain a permenant residence.

 As of 1st July 2021, the Subclass 132 Visa has been abolished.